 The book and study guide are geared to 3rd through 8th grade and can be adjusted for different age groups.

-For younger children comprehension questions for each chapter:
+Mrs. Frisby and the Rats of NIMH Literature Study Guide for younger children comprehension questions for each chapter:

 - help them maintain focus on the plot line

 - anticipate possible twists and turns in the story